-- 7.7.2 In granting leave the following must be taken into account: - (a) The closeness of association between the principal and the deceased.
+- 7.6.2 In granting leave the following must be taken into account: - (a) The closeness of association between the principal and the deceased.
 (Note: This association need not be a blood relationship); - (b) Whether the principal has to take significant responsibility for any or all of the arrangements to do with the ceremonies resulting from death; - (c) The amount of time needed to discharge properly any responsibilities or obligations; - (d) Reasonable travelling time should be allowed, but for cases involving overseas travel that may not be the full period of travel; - (e) When an unveiling ceremony occurs on a school working day, leave on pay shall be granted.

-7.8 Discretionary Leave
+7.7 Discretionary Leave

-7.8.1 The employer may, where there are special circumstances, grant discretionary leave with or without pay to any principal during periods when the school is officially open for instruction, provided that such leave does not unreasonably impinge upon the operational requirements of the school.
+7.7.1 The employer may, where there are special circumstances, grant discretionary leave with or without pay to any principal during periods when the school is officially open for instruction, provided that such leave does not unreasonably impinge upon the operational requirements of the school.
 Before approving any discretionary leave, the employer shall ensure that the granting of such leave complies with any funding arrangements applying to the school in respect of such leave.

-(Note: Where leave is granted for family reasons, family shall include: partner, child, sister, brother, parent, grandparent, grandchild, kaumatua, mokopuna, tamaiti whangai, matua whangai, near relative, near relative-in-law, a member of the household or a person dependent on the principal.)
+(Note: Where leave is granted for family reasons, family shall include: partner, child, sister brother parent grandparent grandphild kaumatua mokonuna tamaiti sister, brother, parent, grandparent, grandchild, kaumatua, mokopuna, tamaiti whangai, matua whangai, near relative, near relative-in-law, a member of the household or a person dependent on the principal.)

-7.8.2 The employer shall give favourable consideration to granting discretionary leave to a principal who is absent from work to attend to a dependent of the principal.
+7.7.2 The employer shall give favourable consideration to granting discretionary leave to a principal who is absent from work to attend to a dependent of the principal.

-7.9 Parental Leave
+7.8 Parental Leave

-Note: Principals are encouraged to contact the Employment Relations Service on 0800 20 90 20 for more information on parental leave.
+Note: Principals are encouraged to contact the Employment New Zealand on 0800 20 90 20 for more information on parental leave.

-- 7.9.1 The provisions of the Parental Leave and Employment Protection Act 1987 shall apply, except in the case of superior provisions listed below. - 7.9.2 The Act provides entitlements to prospective parents, including those adopting a child under six years of age, who meet specific criteria, as set out in the Act.
-Those entitlements are: - (a) Special leave (pregnancy-related) of up to 10 days; - (b) Primary carer leave of up to 22 weeks; - (c) Extended leave of up to 52 weeks; - (d) Up to 22 weeks of parental leave payments; - (e) Partner's leave of up to two weeks; - 7.9.3 In addition to a principal's rights under this Act, the following shall apply: - (a) Principals intending to resign because of pregnancy or the birth of a child must be advised of their right to take parental leave; - (b) Primary carer leave may commence at any time during the pregnancy, subject to the principal giving the employer one month's notice in writing supported by a medical certificate.
-A shorter period of notice will be accepted on the recommendation of a medical practitioner; - (c) Any primary carer leave taken will not count against the extended leave entitlement; - (d) A principal with less than 52 weeks' service shall be entitled to 26 weeks leave from the date of birth and may be granted up to 26 weeks additional leave at the discretion of the employer.
+- 7.8.1 The provisions of the Parental Leave and Employment Protection Act 1987 shall apply, except in the case of superior provisions listed below. - 7.8.2 The Act provides entitlements to prospective parents, including those adopting a child under six years of age, who meet specific criteria, as set out in the Act.
+Those entitlements are: - (a) Special leave (pregnancy-related) of up to 10 days; - (b) Primary carer leave of up to 26 weeks; - (c) Extended leave of up to 52 weeks; - (d) Up to 26 weeks of parental leave payments; - (e) Partner's leave of up to two weeks; - 7.8.3 In addition to a principal's rights under this Act, the following shall apply: - (a) Principals intending to resign because of pregnancy or the birth of a child must be advised of their right to take parental leave; - (b) Primary carer leave may commence at any time during the pregnancy, subject to the principal giving the employer one month's notice in writing supported by a medical certificate.
+A shorter period of notice will be accepted on the recommendation of a medical practitioner; - (c) Any primary carer leave taken will not count against the extended leave entitlement; - (d) A principal with less than 52 weeks' service shall be entitled to 26 weeks leave from the date of birth and may be granted up to 26 weeks additional leave at the discretion of the employer. - (e) If a principal is granted parental leave, or leave equivalent to parental leave while seconded to a Specified Education Sector Agency, the following provisions will apply: